 set automatic time on Android

-On some devices, these terms may vary a little, but you will easily find the automatic time option under the Clock Settings.
+These terms may vary slightly on some devices, but the automatic time option is easily found under the Clock Settings.

 6. Turn off the Mobile Data on your Android Device